cldlab/cldlab.github.io/join/index.md

 <br>

-### BU Undergraduates
+### BU Undergraduates and MA students
-The lab has opportunities for BU undergraduates beginning in September 2025.
+The lab has opportunities for BU undergraduates (and potentially for MA students) beginning in September 2025.
 If you are a current student at BU interested in joining the lab, feel free to [reach out](mailto:bucoldlab@gmail.com) to stay up-to-date about research opportunities.
 Unfortunately, the lab is unlikely to have openings for non-BU undergraduates during the 2025 - 2026 academic year.

 <br>